10 Interesting Records on Everest; 1953 till Today

 Imagine climbing a summit 21 times.
 Sounds impossible, right?
 But Kami Rita Sherpa has done it!
 The daredevil holds the current record for the most summits of Mount Everest.

-He now holds the staggering record by climbing the summit 30 times (as of 2024 A.D.).
+He now holds the staggering record by climbing the summit 31 times (as of 2025 A.D.).
+The legendary “Everest Man” scaled the Mount Everest for the 31st time on May 27th, 2025.
 His first ascent came in 1994, and he reached the top in May 2024.
 Alongside him, Phurba Tashi Sherpa and Apa Sherpa have climbed the summit 21 times.

 Kami Rita Sherpa’s brother, Lakpa Rita, has also scaled Mount Everest 17 times.
 Likewise, Dave Hahn, an American guide, has reached the summit 15 times.